R4x4nJ031/secure-cicd-pipeline/README.md

 # Secure CI/CD Pipeline

-A Product Security and DevSecOps portfolio project that demonstrates a secure software delivery pipeline end to end.
+This project demonstrates a secure software delivery pipeline end to end.

 This repository shows how to: